Yena-stack/Senior-project/README.md

 ## Future works / improvements:
-Work on surveillance camera (CCTV) to detect objects in real-time Assist visually impaired individuals to trigger alarm when they are in a potential danger
+Work on surveillance camera (CCTV) to detect objects in real-time \n Assist visually impaired individuals to trigger alarm when they are in a potential danger